 Winter Weather Advisory from SAT 12:00 AM CST until SAT 6:00 PM CST

-Winter Weather Advisory from SAT 12:00 AM CST until SAT 6:00 PM CSTNew

 Issued by National Weather Service – Milwaukee/Sullivan, WI